dan-myles/embervim/README.md

 While embervim is generally a work in progress, it is **not** a framework, so breaking changes will not affect the user.
 The recommended use for embervim is to copy the configuration and use it as a *starting point* for your *own* configuration.
-Thanks for coming by and checking this project out! :heart:
+Thanks for coming by and checking this project out!
+Also if anything is missing from the docs, feel free to submit an issue or a PR to get it sorted. :heart: